-Naples had a problem with organized crime, but it does not have an impact tourists.
+Naples had a problem with organized crime, but it does not have an impact on tourism.
 Petty crime risk is high and bag-snatching is very common, especially at the main train station Piazza Garibaldi.
-In order to minimize the risks of becoming the victim of thieves, tourists should be very watchful both at Garibaldi and in all means of transport, such as tram, bus and metro.
+To minimize the risks of becoming the victim of thieves, tourists should be very watchful both at Garibaldi and in all means of transport, such as tram, bus, and metro.

-Pickpockets will try to take advantage of a distracted tourist and their aim is either the money or the valuables, so when walking around Naples, avoid taking too much money with you and do not show expensive mobile phone or camera in the city center.
+Pickpockets will try to take advantage of a distracted tourist and their aim is either the money or the valuables, so when walking around Naples, avoid taking too much money with you and do not show expensive mobile phones or cameras in the city center.
 The Amalfi Coast is known for car thefts and valuables from the car are frequently taken.

 The possible natural hazards in Naples are earthquakes.
 There is no other serious risk.

 Be very watchful of motorcycle robbers since the chances of being robbed exist.
 Ponticelli o Casoria is the place to be avoided, as well as Via marina and Scampia, which are the neighborhood with the highest crime rate.
 Particularly at night, stay in groups and avoid suspicious-looking people around you.

 A terrorist act cannot be predicted and the threat exists everywhere.
 In Naples, there is domestic terrorism aimed at official Italian targets.
 You should be vigilant, and in case it happens, follow the advice of the authorities.

 Scam risk exists in Naples.
 You may be approached by gypsy groups that will try to distract you and steal something from you.
 The bracelet scam is frequent and it means that scammers will ask to put you a bracelet which you will not be able to take off and then they will request money from you.
 There are plenty of other scams in Naples, such as a rose scam and gold ring scam.
 Another frequent scam is giving you the Lira 500 which looks practically identical as 2 euros.